All About Coroplast: the Versatility of Corrugated Plastic Board

 What is Coroplast?

 Coroplast is the trademarked brand name of the world’s largest producer of corrugated plastic.
 Corrugated plastic boards are essentially plastic cardboard, and are made from three layers of thin, polypropylene plastic substrate.
-The product consists of a zig-zagged layer of plastic sandwiched between two smooth layers of plastic sheeting.
-Its layered structure makes corrugated plastic incredibly lightweight and shock absorbent.
+The product consists of a zig-zagged layer of plastic sandwiched between two smooth layers of plastic sheeting – also known as twin-wall plastic sheeting.
+Coroplast’s layered structure makes corrugated plastic incredibly lightweight and shock absorbent.

 What are the advantages of using corrugated plastic boards?

 Coroplast is a unique blend of durable, affordable, lightweight, and pliable.
-This combination makes it incredibly versatile such that it can be used in all sorts of projects.
+This combination makes it incredibly versatile such that it can be used in all sorts of projects and displays.

 Affordability – Coroplast is the market’s most inexpensive material for outdoor display.
 Printing onto and cutting Coroplast is a straightforward and inexpensive process that doesn’t require highly specialized equipment.